 In such regulations as in the EU’s Animal By-Products (ABPR) regulations, the thermophilic choice, if well controlled can, with attainment of the top temperature demonstrated by monitoring, provide intrinsic compliance.

-This should be compared with the mesophilic process choice which will always normally require an additional stage of separate pasteurisation of the liquid (fertiliser), and possibly also of the solid by-products.
+This should be compared with the mesophilic process choice which will always normally require an additional stage of separate pasteurization of the liquid (fertilizer), and possibly also of the solid by-products.

 The contents provided here are for general reading purposes.
 None of the statements made on this web site are provided for the purpose of plant design or for making investment decisions.
 In the event of commercial use of this nature the web site reader shall always obtain professional advice.